 - The months of September, October, and November are popular for visiting Bhutan as they coincide with many local festivals and are considered the optimal time for trekking.

-- If you like to avoid the crowd and see the snowcapped Himalayan mountains, December, January and February would be the best time to visit.
+- For those looking to avoid crowds and catch a glimpse of the snow-capped Himalayan mountains, December, January, and February are the ideal time to visit.

 Your visa to Bhutan can only be applied and processed through online system by an authorized and registered travel agent such as us.
 The Visa will come together with your travel package to Bhutan.

 What is the SDF and how is it used?

 The SDF is the Sustainable Development Fee, a daily levy paid by visitors to support Bhutan’s development.
 Since the kingdom first opened its doors in 1974, guests have played a critical role in the country’s growth.
 As we reopen on September 23rd 2022, this partnership is once again evolving to enable us to protect and preserve our kingdom and its priceless assets.
 It also helps us to ensure that tourists visit in sustainable numbers and that we can continue to offer guests tranquillity and an intimate experience.

 The SDF is collected by the national exchequer and funds are allocated to various projects that enhance facilities, services and infrastructure for Bhutanese nationals and visitors, as well as funding free healthcare and education.

 For all visitors except those from India, the SDF is US$200 per person, per night.
 For guests from India (who have an Indian passport or Indian voter ID card), the SDF is 1,200 ngultrum, or the equivalent amount in Indian rupees, per person, per night.
 Without an Indian passport or Indian voter ID card, the full SDF of US$ 200 will be levied.